Kokuzou Kiln Sakura Kutani Mug

 - Brand: Kokuzou Kiln

-Their atelier is located at the foot of the historic Kokuzoyama mountain in the traditional land of Kutani.
+Their atelier is located at the foot of the historic Kokuzo mountain in the traditional land of Kutani.

-It requires about three weeks to make a pottery vessel out of clay through multiple processes.
+It requires about three weeks to make a tableware out of clay through multiple processes.
 They spare no effort in their work, paying great attention to every detail.

 "Warmth of handmade pottery"